robjkc/blog-api/README.md

 **Steps to run**

 1. Start a preloaded postgres database using docker-compose (from the root directory).
 The preloaded data is in the init.sql file.
+You will need to install docker-compose.
 ```
 docker-compose up
 ```